AlexRogalskiy/bash-cd/README.md

     ./apply.sh root@localhost:2222

-This should install all modules declared in "lib/fix.sh" with environment overrides in "env/var.sh".
+This using the provided  "env/var.sh".

 ## How it works